Carroccio: The specialis magister

 The specialis magister, who took care of the maintenance of the carroccio, was paid by the municipality, for his service, 8 soldi a day.
 In addition to checking the functionality of the wagon, the specialis magister participated in the war actions in which the carroccio was involved by dressing armor and carrying a sword.

 On the carroccio, a chaplain was also present, whose function was to celebrate Mass on the altar placed on the carroccio.
 Also this religious figure, together with that of the cleric, was paid by the municipality.

 In literature

 The first literary trace of the carroccio appears in the poem by Raimbaut de Vaqueiras, a French troubadour of the 12th century, entitled "Il Carros", where the man of letters, turning his flattery to Beatrice, daughter of Boniface I, Marquess of Montferrat, states that the Lombard women rivals in the beauty of the girl they use a carroccio and other chariots to "fight" the growing fame of the girl.

-Giacomo da Lentini, an imperial official of Frederick II, Holy Roman Emperor, dealt with the carroccio in the song Ben m'è venuto, which is a poetic piece of love inspired by the poems of the troubadours and probably composed before the battle of Cortenuova (between 1233 and 1237).